 People can develop allergies to bees and wasps at any time, Budd says, so it’s important that they have access to an epi-pen or antihistamine.
 Employers need to know what types of hazardous animals workers may encounter on their worksites — from large predatory mammals down to insects and rodents.

 Says Budd: “We would expect employers to have an emergency response plan, which begins with a risk assessment.
 This involves asking questions like: What’s your management response if a worker has an anaphylactic shock reaction because of an insect bite?
 If a bear attacks a worker, what’s your response plan?
 How are you going to neutralize the bear to try and save the person?”

 Tips for preventing bear and cougar encounters

-Here are a few important things to keep in mind for avoiding bear and cougar encounters (from WorkSafeBC’s Wildlife & insects webpage):
+Review WorkSafeBC’s Plan for and prevent encounters with bears and other hazardous wildlife to learn about your responsibilities as an employer and how to manage risks.
+Here are also a few important things to keep in mind for avoiding bear and cougar encounters (from WorkSafeBC’s Wildlife & insects webpage):